bloguetronica/cp2130-com/README.txt

 The above mentioned installation script won't create any rules to access Silicon Labs devices.
-If you don't have equivalent rules for accessing such devices (with VID 0x10C4), you must run this script too, which should be done by invoking "sudo ./install-rules.sh".
+If you don't have equivalent rules for accessing such devices (with VID 0x10C4), you must run "install-rules.sh" too, which should be done by invoking "sudo ./install-rules.sh".

 To uninstall, you should run "uninstall.sh" by invoking "sudo ./uninstall.sh", again on a terminal window after making sure that your working directory is